Crash Bandicoot (video game): Marketing and release

 In September 1995, Andy Gavin and Taylor Kurosaki, using the latter's connections to the seaQuest DSV crew, spent two days in the series' editing bay creating a two-minute demo film and gave it to a friend who would show it to Sony Computer Entertainment.
 Sony appreciated the demonstration, but internal management issues meant that Sony would not sign an agreement with Universal Interactive to publish the game until March 1996.
 While preparing for the game's demonstration at the 1996 E3, the team decided to finally rename the title character "Crash Bandicoot", a name credited to Kurosaki and Dave Baggett.
 The character's name was based on his species and the visceral reaction to his destruction of boxes.
 The names "Dash", "Smash", and "Bash" were also considered.
 Universal Interactive's marketing director contested the name and objected to the character Tawna for her perceived sexist nature.
 While Naughty Dog was able to retain the "Crash Bandicoot" name after threatening to leave production, they chose to omit Tawna from subsequent entries in the series based both on this experience and to appease the desire of Sony's Japanese marketing team for a more girlish female supporting character.

 Universal Interactive, in an attempt to take credit for Crash Bandicoot, notified Naughty Dog that they were not allowed to attend E3.
 In addition, leaked copies of the temporary box cover and press materials for E3 omitted the Naughty Dog logo, in violation of the contract between Naughty Dog and Universal Interactive.
 In response to this provocation, Jason Rubin drafted and printed 1,000 copies of a document entitled "Naughty Dog, creator and developer of Crash Bandicoot" to hand out in front of the Crash Bandicoot display at E3.
-Beforehand, Rubin passed out the flyers "for review" to Universal Interactive, angering its president.
+Beforehand, Rubin passed out the flyers "for review" to Universal Interactive, angering Biniaz.
 Crash Bandicoot was first shown at E3 in May 1996 and was met with enthusiastic reactions.
 Crash Bandicoot was displayed at the front of Sony's booth at E3, replacing their original choice of Twisted Metal.